098: Behind the Scenes (II)

 Figma, Affinity, Photopea, Procreate, GIMP, Pixlr etc.

-8/ First, I open the title image template.
+8/ First, I open a cover image template

 Strengths and weaknesses :